Prospect Hill, New Haven

 Prospect Hill is a neighborhood of the city of New Haven, Connecticut located in the north central portion of the city, directly north of Downtown New Haven.
-The neighborhood contains residences, institutional buildings of Albertus Magnus University and a portion of the main campus of Yale University, including the Science Hill area, the Hillhouse Avenue area and the Yale Peabody Museum.
+The neighborhood contains residences, institutional buildings of Albertus Magnus College and a portion of the main campus of Yale University, including the Science Hill area, the Hillhouse Avenue area and the Yale Peabody Museum.
 The City of New Haven defines the neighborhood to be the region bounded by the town of Hamden in the north, Winchester Avenue in the west, Munson Street/Hillside Place/Prospect Street in the southwest, Trumbull Street in the south, and Whitney Avenue in the east.
 Prospect Street is the main thoroughfare through the neighborhood.

 Historic district

 The Prospect Hill Historic District is a 185 acre historic district that is significant primarily for its architecture.
 It encompasses most of the residential portion of the Prospect Hill neighborhood.
 The historic district includes major collections of Queen Anne style architecture in the United States, Shingle Style architecture, Colonial Revival architecture, and Tudor Revival architecture.
 Numerous other styles are also represented.
 Some of the more significant properties which are included in the neighborhood are: